Mismiles/project-clinical-calculator/README.md

 The next feature "click to show dosing rationale" explains to the usuer why the outputs were generate and also shows (by highlighting dosing and monitoring tables) where the dosing and monitoring advice is obtianed from.

+To ensure scrolling is minimised, a function to scroll has been added when clicking the disclaimer, calculate dose button and show dosing rationale button.

 ### Existing Features